PaulMcMillan/sherry/README.md

 Sherry installs and configures nginx to serve the sherry app, as well as the image files.

+You'll need to enter your IPMI username and password `/etc/sherry/sherry.conf`.

 Usage
 -----
 Control flow with Sherry is roughly like this: